KostasValeckas/PyLongslit/_sources/index.rst.txt

 ======================================

-PyLongslit is simple manual Python pipeline for processing of astronomical long-slit spectra, recorded with CCD detectors.
+PyLongslit is a simple manual Python pipeline for processing of astronomical long-slit spectra recorded with CCD detectors.
 At the current version, the software can produce following products:

 #.
 A calibrated 2D spectrum in counts/wavelength.